matveevtam/HatsuMini/README.md

 - [x] Add MB1 and MB2 to hold left and right from scroll hold
 - [x] Add caps word
 - [x] Redesign specials so that "+" and "_" don't require shift
+- [ ] Caps word should continue after backspase and delete
 - [ ] Hotkeys and improved navigation
     - [x] add volume and brightness controls to hotkey layer
     - [ ] add cut/copy/paste to hotkey layer and a mod for macos